 ‘I wanted to see understanding in your eyes.
 But, instead, I saw a guy who’s decided that this is some loser standing in front of him,’ Zelensky said.”

 It was a demonstration of the power of the military, including the Azov Regiment, over the civilian president.

-After the Russian invasion, Zelensky was asked in April by Fox News about Azov, which were later defeated in Mariupol.
+After the Russian invasion, Zelensky was asked in April by Fox News about Azov, which was later defeated in Mariupol.
 “They are what they are,” he responded.
 “They were defending our country.”
-He then tries to say because they are part of the military they are somehow no longer Neo-Nazis, though they still wear Nazi insignia (until Tuesday).
+He then tries to say because they are part of the military they are somehow no longer neo-Nazis, though they still wear Nazi insignia (until Tuesday).
 (Fox’s YouTube post removed that question from the interview, but it is preserved here:)